lspack/lspack-legacy/README.md

-# lspack
+# lspack-legacy
 Free package manager by Lombardi & Streicher

+## Important notice
+**NO LONGER IN SUPPORT!**
+Use modern version of *lspack* (currently in development).
+This version is no longer supported in any way.

 ## How to install? (linux)